chazzly/knife-verschart/README.md

 ex.
 `cp Verschart.rb ~/.chef/plugins/knife/Verschart.rb`

 One or more 'primary' environments can be set either on the command line or in knife.rb.
-These environments will highlight in red any versions which are NOT frozen.
+These environments will show in red for any versions which are NOT frozen.

 The list of environments is pulled from the Chef server (_default is ignored).
 A prefered display order can be specified either on the command line or in knife.rb.